URBAN RURAL ACTION

 Given the scope of the problem, to meaningfully address targeted violence we must work across our differences.
 Unfortunately, our society suffers from toxic polarization; we too often demonize and even dehumanize people who are different from us and/or hold different views from us.
 When we dehumanize others, we are more likely to consider violence as a way to resolve our differences.
 And those who feel dehumanized are more likely to act out in potentially dangerous ways.

-We believe that our ideological, racial, and generational differences are a source of strength.
+We believe our ideological, racial, and generational differences are a source of strength.
 By working across those differences, we recognize our common humanity, promote dignity for all, and foster new relationships.
 Relationships that transcend our differences contribute to empathy for those different from ourselves, thereby reducing the likelihood of targeted violence.

 We encourage you to join us in learning about targeted violence and taking action with our fellow Americans to prevent it.